 M.S. in Computer Science

 Thesis - Restricted Access

 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b6000257~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b6000257~S5

 Sadana, Vishal, "Analysis of conflicts among non-functional requirements using integrated analysis of functional and non-functional requirements" (2007).
 Masters Theses.
 40.